Skip to content ↓

 Targeted individual support can be undertaken by any member of the sixth form team or SEND department and will be overseen by the SENCO and relevant Year Manager.
 In addition, we work closely with subject teachers and students to ensure that the appropriate support is provided within lessons and consistency is maintained across subject areas.

-Exam concessions will continue to be put in place as long as students remain eligible although further testing may be required by the schools verified assessor.
+Exam concessions will continue to be put in place as long as students remain eligible, although further testing may be required by the school's verified assessor.

 The revised Code of Practice places increased emphasis on the views of young people themselves and on the outcomes of their education.
 Where a student has a learning difficulty or disability that calls for special educational provision, we will use our best endeavours to put appropriate support in place.
 Young people will be supported to participate in discussions about their aspirations, their needs, and the support that they think will help them best.
 Support will be aimed at promoting student independence and enabling the young person to make good progress towards employment and/or higher education, independent living, good health and participating in the community.